dsc-courses/dsc40a-2024-wi/README.md

-# dsc40a-2023-sp
+# dsc40a-2024-wi

-Public repository for the Spring 2023 offering of DSC 40A.
+Public repository for the Winter 2024 offering of DSC 40A.